linkeddatacenter/kees/README.md

 Any RDF Store that provides with a SPARQL endpoint and QUAD support is compliant with KEES.
 Following requirement applies:

-- All information retated too KEES booting window SHOULD be contained in a graph named <urn:graph:kees>
-- If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the graph <urn:graph:kees>, this  means that the Knowledge base is in the *teaching window* windows (i.e. safe to be queried).
+- If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the knowledge base, this  means that the Knowledge base is in the *teaching window* windows (i.e. safe to be queried).
 Otherwhise the kees status of the knowledge base should be considered undefined.

 For example: to declare that a RDF Store is ready to be safely queried execute following SPARQL UPDATE statement

 ```
-WITH <urn:graph:kees>
 INSERT { <urn:kees:kb> <http://purl.org/dc/terms/valid> ?now }
 WHERE { BIND( NOW() AS ?now) }
 ```